SourMangoMan/XCS229-problem-sets/README.md

 # XCS229-problem-sets

 In this repository, my written and coded solutions to the five problem sheets over the ten weeks are provided.
 The code is found in `submission.py` of each `src-...` folder.

-In problem set 1, the titles of the questions were as follows: Convexity of Generalized Linear Models, Linear Regression: Linear in what?, and Logistic Regression: Training stability.
+The topics in each problem set are as follows

+Problem Set 1:
+- Convexity of Generalized Linear Models
+- Linear Regression: Linear in what?
+- Logistic Regression: Training stability.

+Problem Set 2:
-In problem set 2, the titles of the questions were as follows: Linear Classifiers (logistic regression and GDA), Incomplete, Positive-Only Labels, and Learning Imbalanced Dataset
+- Linear Classifiers (logistic regression and GDA)

-In problem set 3, the titles of the questions were as follows: Poisson Regression, Constructing Kernels, and Kernelizing the Perceptron

-In problem set 4, the titles of the questions were as follows: KL Divergence and Maximum Likelihood, Neural Networks: MNIST Image Classification, Spam Classification, and Double Descent on Linear Models

-In problem set 5, the titles of the questions were as follows: PCA, Semi-supervised EM, Independent Component Analysis, and Implicit Regularization
+- Incomplete, Positive-Only Labels
+- Learning Imbalanced Dataset

+Problem Set 3:
+- Poisson Regression
+- Constructing Kernels
+- Kernelizing the Perceptron

+Problem Set 4:
+- KL Divergence and Maximum Likelihood
+- Neural Networks: MNIST Image Classification
+- Spam Classification
+- Double Descent on Linear Models

+Problem Set 5:
+- PCA
+- Semi-supervised EM
+- Independent Component Analysis
+- Implicit Regularization